 Our annual budget results in an assessment of RWA and capital requirements to support the Bank's growth plans and compares this with the available Capital.
-The annual budget, the 3 year forecasts and the ICAAP are approved by the Board.
-Regular forecasts of RWA and Capital resources are reviewed and the capital ratios are monitored against these forecasts.
+The annual budget, the 3 - year forecasts and the ICAAP are approved by the Board.
+Regular assessments of RWA, Capital resources and the capital ratios are monitored and reported to the Board